walberbeltrame/thoaded/python/README.md

 ```

 ## Compatibility
-Tholded supports all environments that are [Python 3](https://www.python.org/).
+Thoulded supports all environments that are [Python 3](https://www.python.org/).